Spiral of silence: Public

 Scholars have misguided interpretations of "public opinion", confusing it with government and therefore limiting the understanding of the term as it relates to the theory.
-Noelle-Neumann clarifies this by creating three distinct meanings of "public."
-First, is the legal term used to define "public land" or "public spaces."
-Second concerns the issues of people as seen in journalism.
+Noelle-Neumann clarifies this by creating three distinct meanings of "public".
+The first is the legal term used to define "public land" or "public spaces".
+The second concerns the issues of people as seen in journalism.
 Finally, public as in "public eye" is used in social psychology and refers to the way people think outwardly about their relationships.
 Public, in this sense, could be characterized as social psychology.
 This is the meaning intended to emphasize how subjects feel in social settings during conducted research.

 Scholars have marveled in amazement at the power public opinion has in making regulations, norms, and moral rules triumph over the individual self without ever troubling legislators, governments, or courts for assistance.

 Opinion

 "Common Opinion" is how the Scottish social philosopher David Hume referred to public opinion in his 1739 published work A Treatise of Human Nature.
-Agreement and a sense of the common are what lay behind the English and French "opinion."
+Agreement and a sense of the common are what lay behind the English and French "opinion".
 In researching the term opinion (Meinung in German) researchers were led back to Plato's Republic.
 In Plato's Republic, a quote from Socrates concluded that opinion takes the middle position.
-Immanuel Kant considered the opinion to be an "insufficient judgment, subjectively as well as objectively."
+Immanuel Kant considered the opinion to be an "insufficient judgment, subjectively as well as objectively".
 How valuable opinion may be was left out; however, the fact that it is suggested to be unified agreement of a population or segment of the population, was still considered.